 So many moms not only feel like their baby's need to nurse regularly is an indicator of low supply, but that comparing to bottle-fed babies, they might be pumping much less.

-- Breastmilk supply is an average of 2 ounces between BOTH breasts per feeding.
+- Breastmilk supply is an average of 2 ounces total between BOTH breasts per feeding.

 - Pumping is NEVER an indicator of the storage you have nor the supply you can create - no matter how good your pump.
 (Sometimes manual expression works more efficiently than pumping, but it still doesn't compare to baby at the breast).